 Selecting logs and conditioning

 The entire plywood-making process begins with log selection.
-At this stage, logs both hardwood and softwood are carefully identified and segregated in terms of hardwood species and quality.
-The primary objective here is to find logs that would produce veneer with acceptable physical and aesthetic characteristics.
-Some of the more commonly used hardwoods and softwoods in making plywood are ash, maple, mahogany, Douglas fir, and several pine, cedar and spruce varieties.
+At this stage, both hardwood and softwood logs are carefully identified and segregated in terms of species and quality.
+The primary objective here is to find logs that would produce veneers with acceptable physical and aesthetic characteristics.
+Some of the more commonly used hardwoods and softwoods in making plywood are ash, maple, mahogany, Douglas fir, and select pine, cedar and spruce varieties.

 Once suitable logs are selected, they are then made to go through a conditioning process to assure that good quality veneer is produced during the peeling process.
 This process usually involves spraying the logs with water.

 The next step in the plywood making process is to measure the conditioned logs for crosscutting.
 Once the logs have been cut to length, the bark will then be removed using a debarking machine.
 The debarking process also aims to improve cross-section roundness.

 Using a rotary lathe machine, the logs will be peeled into thin veneers.
 The veneers produced can come in the form of continuous sheets, or immediately clipped into a predetermined width and length.